teckgeekz/verify-email-using-smtp-checks/Leadfinder/apps/nextjs/FLASK_INTEGRATION.md

 ### 3. Bulk Email Verify (`/bulk-verify`)
 - Connects to Flask API route `/bulk-verify`
 - Allows users to upload CSV/Excel files with email addresses
-- Shows usage limits and verification results
+- Processes all emails in the file (no usage limits)
 - Provides download functionality for results

 ## Navigation